 Continuous Recording Mode

 Records continuously in one-minute segments (you can’t change this in Settings) with an auto-looping mechanism.
 There is no need to regularly reformat the storage card to make way for more clips as the device will automatically rewrite them.
 It usually takes less than a minute before it starts recording after you turn your car’s engine (you will be notified of this).
+However, you’ll receive a warning (repeated three times) to regularly format your memory card for data integrity every once a month or so.

 Event Recording Mode